goodplayer/onlyconfig/README.md

 1. Distributed configure: Supporting as many applications as you want with strong reliability, performance, flexibility
 2. Easy-to-use: Speed up your development from tiny applications to large.
-3. Extensible: Custom your own server and client to extend the possibility of configuration.
+3. Flexible: Custom your own server and client to extend the possibility of configuration.

 [TOC]